MegaScenes/dataset/README.md

                 - `points3D.bin`

 ## Scene Folders
-The dataset uses a system of two subfolders to divide scenes; each scene has a scene-ID number.
+The dataset uses a system of two subfolders to divide scenes, where each scene has a scene-ID number.
 The first subfolder uses the first three digits of the 6-digit zero-padded scene ID.
 The second subfolder uses the last three digits.
 The data associated with the scene resides in the latter subfolder.

 For example:
 - If a scene has an ID of `533`, it is zero-padded to `000533`.
 This number translates to the directory `000/533/`.
 - If a scene has an id of `422678`, it translates to the directory `422/678/`.

 Each scene is based off of a category from Wikimedia Commons.
 For instance, the scene "Arc_de_Triomphe_de_l'Étoile" uses images from [Category:Arc de Triomphe de l'Étoile](https://commons.wikimedia.org/wiki/Category:Arc_de_Triomphe_de_l%27%C3%89toile) and its subcategories.
-MegaScens use underscores instead of spaces for scene names, but they are interchangable when used in Wikimedia Commons URLs.
+MegaScenes use underscores instead of spaces for scene names, but they are interchangable when used in Wikimedia Commons URLs.

 The file `s3://megascenes/metadata/categories.json` [(HTTP Link)](https://megascenes.s3.us-west-2.amazonaws.com/metadata/categories.json) links the category name to the scene-ID.

 # Contributions, Issues, and Suggestions
 We are continually looking for ways to improve the dataset.
-If you find any incorrect reconstructions, please create an GitHub issue [here](https://github.com/MegaScenes/dataset/issues) or discussion post [here](https://github.com/MegaScenes/dataset/wiki).
+If you find any incorrect reconstructions, please create an GitHub [issue](https://github.com/MegaScenes/dataset/issues) or [discussion post](https://github.com/MegaScenes/dataset/discussions).

 # License
 This dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 The photos in the `images/` folder have their own licenses.